-Several important elements make Peru an ideal context to study the relationship between women's labor market opportunities and domestic violence.
+Three elements make Peru an ideal context to study the relationship between women's labor market opportunities and domestic violence.
 First, Peru suffers from high and pervasive levels of domestic violence, and understanding the forces that determine the pattern of abuse could have major health and wellbeing benefits.
-Understanding the relationship between women's labor market opportunities and domestic violence in a developing country with high levels of domestic violence is crucial, especially because existing theories suggest that this relationship could be very different in these places compared to places where gender norms are relatively equal (Eswaran and Malhotra, 2011, see Section 2.3).
-Second, a significant proportion of Peruvian workers are employed in export-based agricultural production where employment differs markedly by gender for each crop; this allows for the estimation of plausibly exogenous gender-specific shifters of labor productivity.
-Finally, Peru is one of the few countries for which multiple years of geo-coded, comprehensive domestic violence data exists, making this investigation possible.
+Second, a significant proportion of Peruvian workers are employed in export-based agricultural production, where employment differs markedly by gender for each crop; this allows for the construction of plausibly exogenous gender-specific shifters of labor productivity.
+Finally, Peru is one of the few countries for which multiple years of comprehensive, geo-coded domestic violence data exists.